 NorthLeaf is part of the North Seattle College Cooperative Preschool Program.
 Their mission is to provide high-quality, affordable preschool education for children and education and support for parents.
 All of our classes have a dedicated Parent Educator who works with the class every week.
 The Parent Educator incorporates current research with the personal concerns and diverse experiences of our community in her lessons and discussions.
 Over the course of the school year, you can expect topics such as Early Child Development, Nutrition, Sleep Challenges, Temperament, Guidance, Adjusting to Parenthood, and more.

-Parent education in the Pre-3s Class takes place at two different times.
+Parent education in our Pre-3s Class takes place at two different times.
 The first is through in-class interactions with the Parent Educator.
 You can expect to see your Parent Educator roughly every other week in class on your working day.

 The second is through a required monthly evening parent meeting.
 At these meetings, you can expect to dive even deeper into parenting and child development issues, as well as cover business items related to the co-op.
 These meetings provide an opportunity to ask questions and discuss a variety of topics relevant to the class and your child’s development.